 - Navigate to the XML Element object record page.
-You may need to set up a custom tab or change the object settings to show this in Admin > Business Admin.
+You may need to set up a custom tab or change the object settings to show this in Business Admin > Objects.

 - Use the filters to show only object records with Input as the XML Element Type.
 Set a filter to only show Input records for the Form Type you’re working on.
 If you plan to add a new XFA forms in the future, we recommend adding a value to the Form Type picklist so that you can easily organize your object records.